 - Put all three bowls in the fridge for at least 5 hours to fully firm up.

-- After the truffle mixes are firm, use a teaspoon to spoon out mixture and roll in your hands to make small balls, about half the size of golf balls.
+- After the truffle mixes are firm, use a teaspoon to spoon out the mixture.
+Roll up each teaspoon of mixture in your hands to make small balls, about half the size of golf balls.

 - Set out the truffles on trays covered in baking parchment, making sure you know which flavour is which.
 Once you have done this, put them all in the freezer for at least 3 hours (this stops them melting when dipped in chocolate).